-As the judiciary has closed itself off in past cases like Crockett and Dellums as a mechanism for challenging a president's unilateral decision to enter into armed conflict in violation of the Constitution, and as impeachment efforts have been unsuccessful even once it has been established that a Congressional authorization for the use of military force was obtained through false representations, there is no viable means domestically through which to challenge and check decisions which can have such far-reaching and egregious ramifications.
-Moreover, the United States has rejected other international mechanisms that could serve as independent arbiters of these situations.
-In 1986, the United States withdrew from the compulsory jurisdiction of the International Court of Justice just prior to that court's ruling that the U.S.'s covert war against Nicaragua, including the mining of its harbors, was in violation of international law.74 More recently, the U.S. has not only refused to ratify the statute of the International Criminal Court but actively sought under the Bush administration to undermine that court's effectiveness and capacity by pressuring other countries not to ratify the treaty.75
+As the judiciary has closed itself off in past cases like Crockett and Dellums as a mechanism for challenging a president's unilateral decision to enter into armed conflict in violation of the Constitution, and as impeachment efforts have been unsuccessful even once it has been established that a Congressional authorization for the use of military force was obtained through false representations, there is no viable means domestically through which to challenge and check decisions that can have such far-reaching and egregious ramifications.
+Moreover, the United

+States has rejected other international mechanisms that could serve as independent arbiters of these situations.
+In 1986, the United States withdrew from the compulsory jurisdiction of the International Court of Justice just prior to that court's ruling that the U.S.'s covert war against Nicaragua, including the mining of its harbors, was in violation of international law.80 More recently, the U.S. has not only refused to ratify the statute of the International Criminal Court, but also actively sought under the Bush administration to undermine that court's effectiveness and capacity by pressuring other countries not to ratify the treaty.81 victims of these policies and practices with no success to date.82 Recently, a report issued by a bi-partisan 11member task force that conducted a lengthy investigation into detainee treatment at Abu Ghraib, Guantánamo Bay, Bagram and other detention centers and black sites, found that "it is indisputable that the United States engaged in the practice of torture" and that the discussions and decisions about the use of torture were undertaken at the highest levels of government.83